drewbarontini/screengen/README.md

-screengen
+Screengen
 =========

-Wrapper around webkit2png for grabbing screenshots
+Wrapper around webkit2png for grabbing screenshots from a text file containing URLs.